amastashia/study/README.md

 # study
-This is just for my study about pytorch implementation.
+This is just for my study of implementation.